How to Rotate Screen on MacBook Pro

 If You’re Trying to Physically Rotate a Display Connected to Your Macbook Pro

-Perhaps you want to physically rotate the display connected to your MacBook Pro.
+You may want to rotate the display connected to your MacBook Pro physically.

 For instance, let’s say you have a widescreen display but want the display in portrait orientation rather than the standard landscape orientation.

 After you physically rotate the screen, you’ll need to adjust the setting to make the display fit on the screen.
-And then try the MacBook home screen aesthetic to make the setup look good.
+Then, try the MacBook home screen aesthetic to make the setup look good.

 So, if physically possible, you could rotate the display 90 degrees.
 Before you do so, ensure the display can safely operate while rotated.
 Usually, this isn’t an issue with LCD monitors.